asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 The conference was really well done, hats off to
 [Rob Lingle](https://twitter.com/lingle_r412) and [James Gifford](https://twitter.com/scrummando)
 for all their hard work organizing it.
+There is an incredible amount of work and preparation required to plan and organize a conference.
 There were some very unique aspects to the conference, starting with the location.
 The conference was held on a series of docked riverboats, the [Gateway Clipper Fleet](https://www.gatewayclipper.com/).
-During the first evening's networking & cocktail reception a riverboat set sail on the Three Rivers.
+During the first evening's networking & cocktail reception one of the riverboats set sail on the Three Rivers.

 <img class='img-responsive' src='/img/gateway-clipper-entrance.jpg' height='50%' width='50%' />